DennisD2/AndoPromacUI/readme.md

 Command >
 ```
+All possible commands can be entered on command line, for a list of commands check the
+programmers manual.
+A few of the commands have been implemented as "Compound Commands"
+in the app, to make download/upload easier.

 During download from EPrommer, a checksum is calculated from all bytes downloaded.
 This is an uint32 sum of all byte values in EPROM.
 The checksum is being used for the